128technology/docs/docs/howto_lte.md

 exit
 ```

-When 128T is not running, both LTE interfaces will be returned to linux.
-Before this handover happens, a default-route will be added to each interface in linux as well as an associated metric to their default-route.
+When the 128T is not running, both LTE interfaces will be returned to linux.
+Before this handover happens, a default-route is added to each interface in linux as well as an associated metric to their default-route.
 This is a result of the _management-vector_ configuration defined above.

-After committing this configuration and shutting down 128T, the linux route table will look something like:
+After committing this configuration and shutting down 128T, the linux route table will look like:

 ```bash
 [root@SOL_SCM920420006 ~]# ip route